This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 Also, I prepared for the presentation we had in the class.
 Therefore I just continued to nail down the presentation we made for our mentors and made it more beautiful.
 I changed the things that were criticized and ask Dani to check it out at home.

 Then I prepared our prototype for the presentation by attaching our prototype element to the backpack frame vertically and horizontally with straps.
-In the style atelier, I froze some water in forms that were exactly fitting for the prototype element.
+In the Trends & Identity (former Style & Design) atelier, I froze some water in forms that were exactly fitting for the prototype element.

 I also felt a little dizzy, which was why I decided to go home a bit earlier to prevent to get sick.